-Operating leases relate to property owned by the Group with lease terms of 2.5 years.
+At 31 December 2020, no operating leases relate to property owned by the Group with lease terms (2019: 2.5 years).
 The lessee does not have an option to purchase the property at the expiry of the lease period.

 Minimum lease payments receivable on leases are as follows: